raspberrypi/documentation/configuration/device-tree.md

 * The `deprecated` directive contains a brief explanatory error message which will be logged after the common prefix `overlay '...' is deprecated:`.

 Remember: only exceptions need to be listed - the absence of a node for an overlay means that the default file should be used for all platforms.

+The `dtoverlay` and `dtmerge` utilities have been extended to support the map file:
+* `dtmerge` extracts the platform name from the compatible string in the base DTB.
+* `dtoverlay` reads the compatible string from the live Device Tree at `/proc/device-tree`, but you can use the `-p` option to supply an alternate platform name (useful for dry runs on a different platform).

 <a name="part2.2.11"></a>
 #### 2.2.11 Examples